AndrewLester/NTPal/README.md

 ## Code Credits

 The code for NTPal is _very_ similar to pseudocode provided in the [NTPv4 RFC](https://datatracker.ietf.org/doc/html/rfc5905), which is nicely documented and made for a good rewriting experience.
 Certain changes were made based on more recent additions to projects such as [ntpd](https://github.com/ntp-project/ntp), [chrony](https://github.com/mlichvar/chrony), and others.
-Additionally, some care was taken to map the program's requirements into better-fit Golang structures, but there's still some room for improvement (especially regarding race conditions).
+Additionally, some care was taken to map the program's requirements into better-fit Golang structures, but there's room for improvement (especially regarding race conditions).

 ## Usage